Introduction to iWAM Plus Metaprogrammes Workshop

 How it can work for you

-The iWAM report shows a person’s strengths and areas of development in the work context in terms attitude and motivation.
+The iWAM report shows a person’s strengths and areas of development in the work context in terms of attitude and motivation.
 It also shows how this person might behave in various tasks, such as administration, customer contact or managerial tasks.

 Our team are trained and qualified to administer the iWAM instrument and to coach clients to use the results to develop their careers and anticipate and deal with any issues.